m-lab/website/_pages/bigquery_quickstart.md

 You may prefer to use the Google Cloud SDK to query M-Lab data.
 The SDK provides a convenient command line interface for interacting with Google Cloud products.

 ### First, subscribe the Google account you wish to use to the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#%21forum/discuss){:target="_blank"}.

 Members of this group are whitelisted to use the `measurement-lab` project in the Google Cloud Platform console or Google Cloud SDK so that queries charges are paid for by M-Lab.

-### Next, download and install the [Google Cloud SDK](https://cloud.google.com/sdk/){:target="_blank"} using the installation and Quick Start instructions for your operating system.
+### Next, download and install the [Google Cloud SDK](https://cloud.google.com/sdk/){:target="_blank"}

+Use the installation and Quick Start instructions for your operating system.

 ### Authenticate the SDK installation using the Gmail account you subscribed to M-Lab Discuss.

 Use the command `$ gcloud auth login` and follow the instructions to authenticate:

 ![Google Cloud SDK - command line login]({{ site.baseurl }}/images/bqquickstart/cli-sdk/1-cli-sdk.png)